-As per a request by advocate Ujjwal Nikam, govt cancels his appointment as SPP of the 2014 techie murder case
+3 years on, govt cancels Ujjwal Nikam's appointment as SPP of 2014 techie murder case

 Until now, the Shaikhs were hopeful of getting justice for their son Mohsin (28), killed in a Hindu-Muslim riot in 2014.
 Their hopes were dashed after advocate Ujjwal Nikam, who was appointed special public prosecutor (SPP) in the case by the state, withdrew his application and refused to fight the case.